Skip to main content

 If an Existing Event Category does meet your needs, be sure to use all existing Event Actions under that category that apply.
 For example, you should not create a new Event Action under the Download Category called Excel Click, since this is already covered by XLS Click.

 Step 2.
-Carefully consider how you might define your new Event Category
+Carefully consider how to define your new Event

-After you have confirmed that none of the approved agency-wide Event Categories cover the particular webpage elements you wish to track, you will need to suggest an Event Category that is both broad in scope and sustainable.
+After you have confirmed that none of the approved agency-wide Events cover the interactions you wish to track, you will need to suggest an Event that is both broad in scope and sustainable.
 Consider the following:

 • Will others be interested in tracking this type of Event?